okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-architectural-factors/index.md

 - It's a cloud-based solution that allows your end users to access apps from any platform (desktop, laptop, mobile) and location.
 It enables your org to implement services quickly, at a large scale, and at a low total cost.

 - It quickly scales to handle changes in storage and processing requirements and traffic surges.
-Also it handles rapid changes in users and usage patterns and degrades smoothly and acceptably under load.
+Also it handles rapid changes in users and use patterns, and degrades smoothly and acceptably under load.

 - You can have an unlimited number of users and concurrent sessions with a large fraction of them.
 See [Scaling Okta to 50 Billion Users](https://www.okta.com/resources/whitepaper/scaling-okta-to-billions-of-users/).